istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 1. Configuring Istio to allow access to any external service on some ports.

 The first approach lets you use all of the same Istio service mesh features for calls to services inside or outside of the cluster.
-You saw how one can monitor access to external services and set a timeout rule for calls to an external service.
+You saw how to monitor access to external services and set a timeout rule for calls to an external service.

 The second approach bypasses the Istio sidecar proxy, giving your services direct access to any external server.